Proud and Confident: Plot

 Kin-wah suffers a blow from Wai's death and loses his confidence where his performance suffers during training exercises.
 Chiu then sets a one-on-one training with Kin-wah using real bullets with Chiu playing the role of an I.B.S. terrorist, but Kin-wah fails and doubts the training he took with the B.O.B.
 Chiu then receives intel of the I.B.S.'s hideout in a village and leads to the B.O.B. to take on them.
 Chiu separates them into three teams, A Team led by He-Man, B-Team led by Popeye to assault them, while Kin-wah is part of the C Team that stays with Chiu.
 However, the I.B.S. discovers them and ambushes the A and B Team, firing heavy machine gunfire at them, so Kin-wah asks Chiu to let the C Team back them up.
 Kin-wah kills several terrorists and is able to remain calm.
 Chiu then orders Kin-wah to divert the attention of the terrorists in order for the B.O.B. to retreat, but Kin-wah decides to take down the terrorists and kills several more terrorists.
 While helping his injured teammate, Sing, Kin-wah thinks about Wai as well as reminding himself of his own previous achievements and confidence, and guns down a large number of the terrorists.
 Kin-wah continues to fight the terrorists despite Chiu's order to retreat and the rest of the B.O.B., including Chiu himself, joins him in taking down the I.B.S.
 Kin-wah re-encounters the terrorist who killed Wai and shoots a rocket launcher at a fort was standing.
 He then takes on the terrorist on a hand-to-hand fight and defeats him before blowing him up with a grenade.
-In the end, the B.O.B. graduate and Kin-wah tells Jennifer he wants to marry him.
+In the end, the B.O.B. graduate and Kin-wah asks Jennifer to marry him.